Tate resolutions on toric varieties: The multigraded BGG correspondence

 \section{The multigraded BGG correspondence}

-In this section, we recall the multigraded BGG correspondence discussed in the introduction, and we prove a number of related results.
-The most novel of these results are in \S\ref{subsec:RRI}, where we introduce variants of the BGG functors $\LL$ and $\RR$ whose differentials only involve a subset of the variables; this allows us to analyze properties related to the irrelevant ideal (as in Theorem~\ref{thm:exactness properties}) and opens the door to inductive arguments (see Remark~\ref{rmk:degI}).

-Throughout this section, $S$ denotes a polynomial ring $k[x_0, \dots, x_n]$ that is positively graded by some abelian group $A$ (see Definition \ref{posring} for the notion of a positive $A$-grading).
+We recall the multigraded BGG correspondence discussed in the introduction, and we prove a number of related results.
+Throughout this section, $S$ denotes a polynomial ring $k[x_0, \dots, x_n]$ that is positively graded by some abelian group $A$ (Definition \ref{posring}).
 In particular, $S$ may be the Cox ring of a projective toric variety (Example \ref{cox}).
 As in the introduction, we let $E = \Lambda_k(e_0, \dots, e_n)$, equipped with the $A \oplus \Z$-grading given by $\deg(e_i) = (-\deg(x_i); -1)$.
 We call the $\Z$-grading on $E$ the \defi{auxiliary grading}.